Invocatis/resume/target/resume.txt

 ### Responsibilities

-- Build & maintain web scrapers for grocery domain data
-- Implement architectural advancements to web scraping framework
-- Reverse engineer site APIs; adapt to scraping framework
-- React to bot detection; develop and apply obfuscation techniques
+- Develop and maintain automated data collection systems for grocery-related datasets
+- Reverse engineer proprietary web APIs and integrate them into a unified data pipeline
+- Design and implement evasion techniques to ensure high data acquisition success rates
-- Work with Product and Customer teams to convert data to actionable insights
+- Collaborate with Product and Customer teams to transform raw data into actionable insights
-- Lead domain-specific dictionary initiative

 ### Projects

-Developed headless browsing framework in Scala using Playwright

-- Proposed, by me, to replace the existing framework written in Puppeteer / Javascript
-- Playwright on the JVM greatly reduced development and deployment fcomplexity; no longer needed to maintain a cluster of headless workers, or a remote execution DSL
-- Enabled scraping of websites that required Javascript execution, had sufficiently complex login APIs, or employed encryption of API request information
-- Framework was developed to easily allow different headless browser libraries to be used

-Primary Developer who created & maintained scrapers for Amazon, Instacart, and Shipt

-- Some of the most complex data sources we collected from
-- Instacart was an easy avenue for collecting new banners, creating fast turn around for new customers
-- Instituted new code paradigms that others could leverage to make scrapers more legible, and stable

-### Skills

-- Scala
-- Scala Cats
-- Puppeteer / Playwright
-- SQL
-- Snowflake
-- GCP
-- HTTP Protocol
-- Airflow
-- Web Scraping
+- Led development of a Playwright-based browser automation framework, simplifying integration logic and supporting advanced features such as JavaScript rendering, API encryption handling, and dynamic login workflows
+- Initiated effort to define and standardize the 'Out-of-Stock' detection logic, collaborating with cross-functional teams to align on data parsing patterns.
+Improved understanding, and clarity into data meaning.

 ## Hyperfiddle

 ### Roles

-- **Title:** Software Engineer Contractor
+- **Title:** Software Engineer

 **Start Date:** March 2020